 Without this technical knowledge of web languages and web coding and the skills to use web editing applications and tools, most business owners had little to no control over their own web presence.

-(Before CMS, site owners had little to no control of their own web presence)
+(Before CMS, website owners had little to no control of their own digital presence)

 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After Content Management Systems, site owners had more control of their content editing)
+(After CMS, website owners had more control of their content publishing)

-When choosing an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
 If you are a “tech dummy,” you should consider choosing a platform designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get even the simplest of things done.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.

-The WordPress CMS puts you in complete control of your online business presence …
+WordPress puts you 100% in charge of your online business presence …

-(WordPress gives you complete control of your online business presence)
+(The WordPress CMS puts you in complete control of your online business presence)

-As we explain in our WordPress DIY Guide, WordPress allows non-technical users to be in complete control of their digital business presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their digital business presence and makes the need to outsource most technical areas of your website management to technical experts optional.

 Let’s take a look then, at some of the benefits of using WordPress as a Content Management System.

-So … what exactly is it that makes WordPress the most popular choice for a Content Management System?
+So … what exactly is it that makes WordPress the world’s most used Content Management System?

 1 – WordPress Is Free